 - Kruger Explorer App

-Having maps that show the various viewpoints, waterholes, dams and rivers really helps you to plan your Kruger itinerary.
+Having maps that show the various viewpoints, waterholes, dams and rivers really help you to plan your Kruger itinerary.
 An app that was invaluable to us was the Kruger Explorer.
 We used the app for its detailed maps, suggested routes and itineraries and fabulous details about all of the wildlife you may encounter as you drive through Kruger.

 The Kruger Explorer app also works offline, which is useful because much of Kruger does not have a wifi signal outside of the rest camps.